 Microbiological culture collection

 The microbiological cultures were collected by rolling the distal 8-10cm of the shaft and tip of the FE over a Plate Count Agar+additives(Balis Laboratorium BV, Boven-Leeuwen, The Netherlands) until the entire circumference had touched the plate.
+The additives included tween, lecithin, sodium thiosulfate pentahydrate, and agar.
 Sterile tweezers were used to fix the FE to prevent partial lifting(Appendix 1).
 The cultures were incubated at 36°C for 72 hours.
 A detailed protocol is given in Appendix 2.

 Endoscope Washer Disinfector

 The EWD disinfects several medical devices simultaneously using water and chemicals.
-The duration of the reprocessing depends on the brand and type, with in this study a minimum of 22 minutes.
+The duration of the reprocessing depends on the brand and type, with, in this study, a minimum of 22 minutes.
 The EWD and chemicals used varied between hospitals.
-Medical Spectrum Twente used the WD440PT(Wassenburg Medical Nederland, Dodewaard, The Netherlands).
-Medical Center Leeuwarden used the ED-Flow(Getinge AB, Göteborg, Sweden).
-Spaarne Hospital used STEELCO® endoscope washer disinfectors(PMT Partners Medische Techniek, Alblasserdam, The Netherlands).
+Medical Spectrum Twente used the standard program from the WD440PT(Wassenburg Medical Nederland, Dodewaard, The Netherlands).
+Medical Center Leeuwarden used the standard program from the ED-Flow 4(Getinge AB, Göteborg, Sweden).
+Spaarne Hospital used the standard program from the STEELCO® EW2S endoscope washer disinfectors(PMT Partners Medische Techniek, Alblasserdam, The Netherlands).
 All EWDs used accompanying chemicals.